Unclaimed Royalties Study

 As directed by the Music Modernization Act (MMA), the U.S. Copyright Office is undertaking a public study, in consultation with the Government Accountability Office, to recommend best practices that the Mechanical Licensing Collective (MLC) may implement to effectively identify and locate copyright owners with unclaimed royalties of musical works, encourage copyright owners to claim accrued royalties, and ultimately reduce the incidence of unclaimed royalties.

 The Office issued a Notice of Inquiry soliciting public comments for this study.
-Specific instructions for submitting comments can be found here.
+Public comments were due August 31, 2020 and are available here.
 The Office will be announcing one or more in-person or virtual public meetings, to take place after written comments are received, by separate notice in the future.

 To initiate the Unclaimed Royalties Study, the Office held an all-day educational symposium on December 6, 2019, at the Library of Congress's Madison Building, to facilitate discussion on these issues by broad industry participants and other interested members of the public.
 Further information about the symposium may be found in the Office’s Notice.
 The educational symposium was the first step in the Office’s study, and a transcript and videos of the symposium are available for the public’s review.

 The Office also commissioned a report by Music Confidential’s Susan Butler on matching and royalty distribution practices of certain collective management organizations (CMOs) around the world.
 Ms. Butler’s report contains information about various CMOs’ approaches to obtaining ownership information, reducing the instance of unclaimed royalties, and royalty distribution.
 Like the educational symposium, Ms. Butler’s report is being provided by the Office so that it may be considered by the public in submitting comments for the Office’s policy study.
 Further information concerning Ms. Butler’s report may be found here.